coinbase-samples/prime-send-receive-go/README.md

 WITHDRAWAL_UUID="${USER_PREFIX}-$(echo "$RANDOM_UUID" | cut -d'-' -f2-)"
 ```

-**Why This Works:**
-The system matches withdrawals to users by comparing the first segment of the user ID with the first segment of the idempotency key.
-This maintains UUID format requirements while enabling user identification.
-This is preferred over relying on withdrawal triggers, as withdrawals can be rejected or fail.

 ### Withdrawal Processing Flow
 1. **Create Withdrawal**: Submit to Prime API with proper idempotency key
 2. **Transaction Appears**: Listener detects new withdrawal transaction
 3. **Status Check**: Waits for "TRANSACTION_DONE" status
 4. **User Matching**: Matches via idempotency key prefix
 5. **Balance Update**: Debits user balance atomically
-6. **Confirmation**: Logs successful processing

 ## Monitoring & Debugging